Summer-16/CSGO-VMPanel/README.md

 - Your Paypal client Id for automatic VIP buy and renewal to work (instructions to get key here https://developer.paypal.com/docs/archive/checkout/integrate/#5-go-live)
 - Like same, you can enable PayU payment gateway (set enabled: true, environment 'live' for live payments 'test' for testing)
 - and you PayU Merchant Key and Salt which is available in your PayU Dashboard.
-- save the file and get back to panelServer directory
+- save the file and get back to Panel_Server directory
 ```bash
 cd ..
 cd ..